 Very quickly I collected anything, like the covers of camembert cheese with naive drawings which decorated the walls of my room.
 While pinning the fiftieth cover the unbearable smell brings me back to stamps and Dinky Toys.
 Myopic at eleven, I also collect eyeglasses, or rather the fifty ways to lose them.
 I forgot them, left them everywhere, I crashed them, I throw them in the garbage can, I lost them in a torrent, and I had them steal by a monkey at the Zoo de Vincennes.
 What Mom never wanted to believe.
 Various head injuries opened my fontanelle which leads me to a metaphysical way.

-When sixteen, in a Breton garden, I make my first conscious body outing.
+When twelve, in a Breton garden, I make my first conscious body outing.
 This radical experience forever changes my perception of the world.
 Teenage surprises me roaming the rooftops of Paris, a sandwich in my bag and big sky in my eyes.
 I spend my baccfirst degree in June 1968, hit by tear gas of nearby May, whose tub lulled time.

 I joined Dany Le Rougealso callled Daniel Cohn Bendit, he was the lefty leader onf mai68 events in Paris in Nanterre University – still in ruins after the events – where I picked up my Philosophy Master.